neo4j-contrib/community-site-v2/README.md

 The Topic List is presents a custom format which differs from the Core Discourse as per client specification.

-## Technology & Architecture Used
+## Technology & architecture used

 The plugin uses the same technologies as base Discourse, that is:

 - Javascript, Hyperscript and the Ember framework
 - Ruby on Rails extended with Nokogiri and Httparty gems

-The plugin makes use of the main sites WordPress API to retrieve some information for the dashboard.
+The plugin makes use of the main site's WordPress API to retrieve some information for the dashboard.

 ## Any known issues